 Now I help others reach their potential on the violin, whether they’re taking auditions or not.
 I can help you no matter how long you’ve been playing, or how long it’s been since you played.
 Whatever music you want to play, I’m here to tell you that it is possible!
 Step by step, you can reach the places you want to go.
 But you need a guide, someone who’s been there before.
 You’ve heard my story, now let me hear yours!
 Click below to tell me who you are, what you’re working on, what places you want to go.
 Then let me help you get there.

-While in Chicago, Nathan taught at Roosevelt University and coached the Chicago Civic Orchestra.
-He is currently on the faculty at the Colburn School for the Performing Arts, with classes at the Colburn Conservatory and USC.
-His articles and photographs have appeared in Strings, Symphony, and Chamber Music magazines.
+Nathan is currently on the faculty of the Colburn Conservatory.
+His articles and photographs have appeared in numerous online publications, and in Strings, Symphony, and Chamber Music magazines.